joadr/fullscreen_chrome_tabs_extension/README.md

 This plugin works by simply using javascript to redirect the current window to the URL you type.
 It doesn't view track your history or your links and there are no analytics trackers attached either.

-This extension is based on [Blitz fullscreen chrome extensios](https://github.com/will-hart/blitz_fullscreen_chrome_extension).
-But was improved and modified by me Joadr.
+This extension was started using [Blitz fullscreen chrome extensios](https://github.com/will-hart/blitz_fullscreen_chrome_extension).
+But was improved and almost completely modified by me Joadr.

 -----------------------------------